Membrane bound polyribosome: Origin

 Free-floating ribosomes can become membrane bound through a process called translocation.
 Through translocation, ribosomes that are found in the cytosol producing proteins are moved and attached to the membrane.
 This process is responsible for development of the rough endoplasmic reticulum.
 First, ribosomes begin protein synthesis at the N-terminus.
 The first of the polypeptide may actually be a signal sequence that tells the ribosome that the protein must be extruded into the rough endoplasmic reticulum.
 The signal sequence triggers translocation by binding with a signal recognition particle (SRP) also located in the cytosol.
-The signal recognition particle allows recognition and binding via a signal recognition particle receptor on the target membrane’s surface.
+The signal recognition particle allows recognition and binding via a signal recognition particle receptor on the target membrane's surface.
 The signal recognition particle receptor and signal recognition particle are both attached to a translocon and bound with guanosine triphosphate (GTP).
 This guanosine triphosphate is phosphorylated for energy and opens the translocon allowing the ribosome to attach via its 60S subunit and its signal sequence to enter the lumen, or institial space of the rough endoplasmic reticulum.
 The signal recognition particle and signal recognition particle receptor detach and can be recycled.
 The signal sequence is cleaved inside the lumen of the rough endoplasmic reticulum and the ribosome continues to produce the protein into the endoplasmic reticulum where it is folded.
 Upon protein synthesis completion, the translocon closes and the ribosome detaches.
-It is important to remember that during translocation, translation briefly stops until binding with the membrane is finished.
+During translocation, translation briefly stops until binding with the membrane is finished.
 It is also important to remember that ribosomes can associate and dissociate with the endoplasmic reticulum as need for protein synthesis.
 After synthesis into the rough endoplasmic reticulum, proteins may travel to the end of the rough endoplasmic reticulum where they are exocytosed, or packaged into small vesicles formed via cleavage of the membrane of the rough endoplasmic reticulum.
 These vesicles are sent to the Golgi apparatus for sorting and release as needed by the cell.
 Some proteins are made to be released immediately as the cell is in constant need of them while some proteins are store for immediate release upon signal.